-- Provide clear guidance for staff and non-constituted individuals / collectives working under our safeguarding policy and working with children (this includes Blagrave staff where applicable) on how to report concerns about the welfare of a child (under 18 years old). - Identify key contact details for reporting both concerns within Blagrave, and to relevant external organisations. - Support staff, volunteers, and non-constituted individuals / collectives at Blagrave to recognise the signs and symptoms of abuse.
+- Provide clear guidance on how to report concerns about the welfare of a child (under 18 years old). - Provide clear guidance on how to report concerns about behaviour of Blagrave staff in regard to children. - Provide key contact details for reporting concerns both within Blagrave, and to relevant external organisations. - Support staff and partners at Blagrave to recognise the signs and symptoms of abuse.

-As The Trust doesn't work directly with children, this procedure mainly applies non-constituted individuals / collectives who are directly working with children and are operating under Blagrave's policies and procedures as a requirement of their funding.
+As The Trust doesn't work directly with children, this procedure mainly applies to grant partners who are directly working with children and are operating under Blagrave's safeguarding arrangements as a condition of their funding.

-Where applicable, as outlined in the scope of this procedure, it may also apply to Blagrave staff and volunteers that may at times come into contact with children outside of regulated activity.
+Where applicable, as outlined in the scope of this procedure, it may also apply to Blagrave staff that may at times come into contact with children outside of regulated activity.